SM205/stochastic-cancer/README.md

 # Stochastic Cancer
-This set of coddes complements the work "Signatures of cancer cells defined by single-cell gene expression patterns of gene families" (unpublished).
+This set of coddes complements the work "Gene choice in cancer cells is exclusive in ion transport but concurrent in DNA replication" (unpublished).

 1. [Introduction](#introduction)
 2. [Dependencies](#dependencies)